theflowong/inspiration/README.md

 https://www.youtube.com/watch?v=e7os4K_xI9Y

 - extremely elegant Korean woman longboard dancer; battles a lot of stereotypes of what a longboarder should look like

+## Dr. Seuss

+- sometimes, wisdom is found in simplicity